 Using GILENYA and other medicines together may affect each other causing serious side effects.

 Especially tell your doctor if you take vaccines.
 Tell your doctor if you have been vaccinated within 1 month before you start taking GILENYA.
-You should not get certain vaccines while you take GILENYA and for at least 2 months after you stop taking GILENYA.
+You should not get certain vaccines, called live attenuated vaccines, while you take GILENYA and for at least 2 months after you stop taking GILENYA.
 If you take certain vaccines, you may get the infection the vaccine should have prevented.
 Vaccines may not work as well when given during GILENYA treatment.

 How should I take GILENYA?